varnishcache/varnish-cache/doc/sphinx/users-guide/storage-backends.rst

 Transient Storage
 -----------------

 If you name any of your storage backend "Transient" it will be used for transient (short lived) objects.
+This includes the temporary objects created when returning a synthetic object.
 By default Varnish would use an unlimited malloc backend for this.

 ..
 XXX: Is this another paramater?
 In that case handled in the same manner as above? benc